build-on-aws/bedrock-agent-txt2sql/README.md

 # Setup Amazon Bedrock Agent for Text-to-SQL Using Amazon Athena with Streamlit

 ## Introduction
-We will setup an Amazon Bedrock agent with an action group that will be able to translate natural language to SQL queries.
-In this project, we will be querying an Amazon Athena database, but the concept can be applied to most SQL databases.
+In this project, we will set up an Amazon Bedrock agent with an action group that can translate natural language queries (NLQ) into SQL queries.
+The agent will query an Amazon Athena database, but the concept can be extended to most SQL databases.

-If you would like to deploy the resources via **AWS Cloudformation** instead of the manual setup, please follow the guide at the bottom section of this readme.
+For those who prefer an Infrastructure-as-Code (IaC) solution, we provide an AWS CloudFormation template that will deploy all the necessary resources.
+If you would like to deploy via CloudFormation, please refer to the guide in the section below.

+Alternatively, this README will walk you through the step-by-step process to set up the Amazon Bedrock agent manually using the AWS Console.

 ## Prerequisites
 - An active AWS Account.